 I am an autistic male in my early 30s of Armenian, German, Dutch, and Welsh descent.
-I was born in 1988 and grew up in the late 1980s, 1990s, and 2000s.
+I was born in 1988.
 During this time, I dealt not only with many classic behavioral, social, and sensory symptoms of autism, but many biomedical and physical comorbidities that are also, in many ways a part of autism--a wheat (and later, gluten) allergy, motion sickness, motor coordination-induced chin injuries, sinusitis, low acid reflux and other GI/digestive issues, a massive autoimmune collapse that nearly killed me as a pre-teen where my immune system and digestive system nearly shut down.

 "Most autistic self-advocates oppose the idea of vaccine injury and tend to attack people who speak up about vaccine injury.
 However, I have decided to openly attend such events in order to speak up for myself so that my story can be utilized to speak on behalf of others with vaccine injuries who cannot speak up for themselves."